andheiberg/osx/README.md

 to install with Homebrew and Homebrew Cask.
 You can update packages in this file by running the system script and selecting `brew`, or simply just run `brew bundle` from the terminal.

-## Gemfile

-`Gemfile` is used to handle packages you want to install with RubyGems.
-You can update packages in this file, by running the system script and selecting `gem`, or simply just run `bundle install` from the terminal.

-## NPM

-I use `Node` and `npm` to install web development software, as well as tools that I use for hybrid app development.
-However, since these libs are global, I manage these installations from `scripts/npm.sh` instead of a `package.json` file.

 ## Terminal